Xu Yuan (poet)

 Xu Yuan (Xú Yuàn (Hsü Yüan, 徐媛), c.
 1560 - 1620), courtesy name Xiaoshu(小淑), was a Ming dynasty child prodigy and poet during the reign of the Wanli Emperor (1563–1620).
 Born in Suzhou to the imperial retainer Xu Shitai, she became regarded as one of the foremost female poets from Suzhou.
-She married fellow poet Fan Yunlin, who held various official posts in the Ming Dynasty.
+She married fellow poet Fan Yunlin (范允臨), who held various official posts in the Ming Dynasty.
 Xu Yuan often accompanied her husband to where he was assigned and left behind poems detailing her experiences.
 She retired in her native Suzhou along with her husband, who published a collection of her poetry and prose in 1613.
 Xu Yuan was known for her poetry to other women such as the courtesan and artist Xue Susu which often described their physical beauty and used intimate language.

 Biography

 Family and early years

 Xu Yuan was born in Suzhou, China during the rule of the Wanli Emperor to Xu Shitai, who was the chief minister of the Court of the Imperial Stud and to a mother whose name is not recorded.
 Little about Xu Yuan's early life is recorded, as the exact year of her birth and death is unknown.
 Born to a family of scholars, she was provided instruction from a young age and it is recorded that she was such a prodigy in the literary arts that she was praised as a reincarnation of Xie Daoyun.
 She lived a relatively carefree life in childhood, and often exchanged poems with her siblings and cousins.